gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Fig. 4 - Continuous loop extrusion is required to maintain resolved sister chromatids

 ### (b)
 Analysis of the amount of sister chromatid separation in HeLa cells labelled on one sister chromatid with F-ara-EdU, synchronised to prometaphase and depleted of WAPL, WAPL + SMC4, and WAPL + SMC4 + Sororin.
+The notebook can be found here: [notebook]().

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
 The notebook can be found here: [notebook]().